 No — Browser DLP focuses on preventing data loss, while BDR adds visibility and active threat response inside the browser.

-Get Started with Browser Detection & Response
+Get started with Browser Detection & Response

 Ready to see how BDR can strengthen your security posture?
 Request a demo today and learn how Keep Aware protects your workforce from in-browser threats.